MAT-IV/MAT-IV.github.io/experience.md

         <h3>Spring 2025 - Fourth Term (Deployable Sensor Package & Research Publication)</h3>
         <p>
-          In my final semester, I focused on system-level design and research contribution through the development of a deployable sensor package for RoboBall III.
+          In my final semester, I focused on system-level design and research contribution through the development of a deployable sensor package for Roboball III.
 This system extended mission range and situational awareness by enabling distributed sensing beyond the primary robot, culminating in a peer-reviewed publication.
         </p>

         <!-- Key Work -->